 - 5 oz baby arugula, roughly chopped

-- 2 large avocados, cut into chunks
+- 2 large firm avocados (ripe but not too soft), cut into chunks

 - 1/4 cup red onion, diced